 Level up your product and creator skills in just 5 min a week.
 Join 50,000+ readers:

 The creator lean canvas is a framework that gives you one place to answer the most important questions about your creator business.

-If you’re a creator or web3 builder, filling out this canvas upfront can save you a lot of pain later.
+If you’re a creator or a founder building a product for creators, filling out this canvas upfront can save you a lot of pain later.
 Let’s walk through each step in detail.

 Now let’s cover the canvas using Substack as an example: